 Client administration – only Roku clients are supported.
 Manually entered into the system. (no user interface)

 User client association – for each user the system has a list of clients which they are authorized to use.
 A client can be associated for multiple users.
 In V0 a client is associated with a single user

+Viewlists – an object which stores pointers to a set of images.
+In addition each viewlist has a name, owner and a set of extensible meta-data fields (like images) e.g. viewlist description, date created etc.

 Viewlists – the server stores a set of viewlists.
 There are both public and private viewlists.
 In version 0 and .5 we only support public viewlists.
 These public viewlists are visible to all users.
 They are manually created by the administrator in V0